jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/processing_algorithms/_feature_selection/classifier_feature_ranking__permutation_importance_.rst

 Classifier feature ranking (permutation importance)
 ***************************************************

-Permutation `feature <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-feature>`_ importance is a model inspection technique that is especially useful for non-linear or opaque `estimator <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-estimator>`_s.
+Permutation `feature <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-feature>`_ importance is a model inspection technique that is especially useful for non-linear or opaque `estimators <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-estimator>`_.
 The permutation feature importance is defined to be the decrease in a model score when a single feature value is randomly shuffled.
 This procedure breaks the relationship between the feature and the `target <https://enmap-box.readthedocs.io/en/latest/general/glossary.html#term-target>`_, thus the drop in the model score is indicative of how much the model depends on the feature.
 This technique benefits from being model agnostic and can be calculated many times with different permutations of the feature.

 **Parameters**